PISAresearch/metamask-comp/README.md

 - Ordered transactions (1,2,3....,)
 - 256 concurrent and in-flight meta-transactions

-We had a demo of how to change this into a sliding-window approach to support more than 256 concurrent transactions, but it doesn't explain the idea as clearly as above.
+We have a demo on how to extend it into a sliding-window approach to support more than 256 concurrent transactions, but it doesn't explain the idea as clearly as above.

 ## Proposal 3: Multinonce

+The bitflip with ordering approach only requires the latest nonce and a single bitmap.